 - "1.
-The term taxable base means the gross income, gross proceeds from sales, gross receipts, net worth capital employed, or other amounts on which the tax paid with reported on the return is computed measured; and - "2.
+The term taxable base means the gross income, gross proceeds from sales, gross receipts, net worth capital employed, or other amounts on which the tax paid with reported on the return is computed measured; provided, that for a corporation subject to the income tax imposed by Chapter 18 of this title, the term "taxable base" means the corporation's federal gross income multiplied by its Alabama apportionment factor for the same tax year, calculated pursuant to Chapter 27 of this title; and - "2.
 In determining the amount omitted from the taxable base, there shall not be taken into account any amount which is omitted from the taxable base stated in the return if the amount is disclosed in the return, or in a statement attached to the return, in a manner adequate to apprise the department of the nature and amount of the item.
+With respect to a corporation subject to the income tax imposed by Chapter 18 of this title, an amount omitted from the taxable base shall not include any amounts for which the taxpayer has substantial authority supporting its position.
+For purposes of this subparagraph, the term "substantial authority" shall be defined by reference to 26 U.S.C. \$6662, as in effect from time to time, as may be modified by department rule to conform to Alabama tax law.